-Polyutherene sealants are manufactured from the chemical compounds polyutherene.
-This polyutherene are used to manufacture high resilience foam coating, rigid foam insulation panels, gaskets, spray foam etc.
+Polyutherene sealants are manufactured from the chemical compounds polyurethane.
+This polyurethane are used to manufacture high resilience foam coating, rigid foam insulation panels, gaskets, spray foam, etc.

 Polyutherene consists of two types of monomers, which generally polymerase, one after another, so they are typically classed as copolymers.

 Polyutherene is an organic material.
 Polyutherene joint sealant has high flexibility, adhesion strength, hardness, and can be manipulated according to its needs for use.

 It’s mechanical strength, and tensile strength can be very high as compared to silicone.
 Polyutherene construction sealants have high ultraviolet resistance, this it is the most common type of sealants used for the construction of reactors and radiation shields.

 Polyutherene sealants are primarily applied for domestic waterproofing purposes.
 Most of the waterproofing sheet membrane system which is being used for the rooftop waterproofing, are manufactured from polyutherene.

 It also provided good thermal insulation and chemical adhesion, which is why it is also used for fireproofing purposes.

 Polyutherene sealants are used in joins of prefabricated building elements, in joints of rainwater collection pipes in the roofs, and for rain gutters.